Should I Watch..? Mortal Kombat: Annihilation

 Raiden is approached by the Elder Gods and sacrifices his immortality in order to join the fight against Outworld and Kitana is kidnapped by Scorpion and is horrified to find her long-dead mother Sindel resurrected and fighting alongside Khan.
 As the deadline gets ever nearer and the odds stacked ever higher against them, can the mortals band together and defeat Shao Khan before Earth is completely lost or will Khan have the last laugh?

 What's to like?

-The film also feels as though it's trying to cram in more references to the game than "Mortal Kombat" did.
+The film also feels as though it's trying to cram in more references to the game than the first film managed.
 The fight scenes have more recognisable content from the game than before with Fatality moves included and even a couple of extras, that I won't spoil for you here.
 Absolute die-hard fans of the game might appreciate this but for most people like me who lost interest, it feels like a collection of half-baked ideas and rip-offs thrown into one ungodly mess of a movie.